Design

 Design basics

 This section goes into more detail on some graphic design fundamentals.
-Currently the focus is on technical design basics but I hope to add artistic considerations as well at some point in time.
-Don’t forget to also check the font section of this site, especially the pages about interesting, popular and hated typefaces.
+Currently, the focus is on technical design basics but I hope to add artistic considerations as well at some point in time.
+Don’t forget to also check the font section, especially the pages about interesting, popular and hated typefaces.
+While working on those pages I ran into the poster below on the blog of Erik Spiekermann, the famous type designer.

 I may not be a designer but I spend years tinkering with other people’s masterpieces, trying to output them on a proofer, an imagesetter or a CtP device.
 Here is a long list of things that a good designer takes care of so that his or her job gets printed the way a customer likes it.